-Check here if your institution's 2011- and provide an approximate date (i.e costs of attendance will be available e., month/day) when you
+Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, read and room and board for a full-time unsemester or 45 quarter hours for instrumber of credits).
-A full academic y to June; usually equated to two semeone-four plan.
-Room and board is demeal plan.
-Required fees include on tuition (e.g., registration, health, or a use). ndergraduate student fo titutions that derive annu- ear refers to the period esters, two trimesters, the efined as double occupa by charges that all full-tin r the FULL 2011-2012 and tuition by multiplying of time generally extendance quarters, or the penarcy and 19 meals per who students must pay the academic year (30 credit hour cost by ding from September riod covered by a four- yeek or the maximum at are not included in
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS i iist-i cai Officergraduates
+G1 PRIVATE INSTITUTIONS

-O1 Tuition:
+Tuition:

 G1 PUBLIC INSTITUTIONS

-٠. Tuition:
+Tuition:

-In-district \$2,640 \$2,640
+In-district \$2,880 \$2,880

-G1 PUBLIC INSTITUTIONS +-,- , +-,- ,
+G1 PUBLIC INSTITUTIONS

-• In-state (out-of-district): \$3,640 \$3,640
+In-state (out-of-district): \$3,880 \$3,880

-G1 PUBLIC INSTITUTIONS . , . ,
+G1 PUBLIC INSTITUTIONS

 Out-of-state: \$6,720 \$6,720

-G1 NONRESIDENT ALIENS . , . ,
+G1 NONRESIDENT ALIENS

 Tuition: \$6,720 \$6,720

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

-(on-campus) \$5,070 \$5,070
+(on-campus) \$5,540 \$5,540

 G1 ROOM ONLY:

-(on-campus) \$2,350 \$2,350
+(on-campus) \$2,500 \$2,500

 G1 BOARD ONLY:

-(on-campus meal plan) \$2,720 \$2,720
+(on-campus meal plan) \$3,040 \$3,040

-G1 Comprehensive tuition and room and college cannot provide separate tuiti board fees):
+G1 Comprehensive tuition and room ' ,

+college cannot provide separate t uition and room and

+board fees):

 G1 Other:

-G2
+G2 Minimum Maximum

 G2 Number of credits per term a student can take for the

 stated full-time tuition